QuangTo/QuangTo/ReadMe.md

 ## 💫 About Me:

 As an Automation Software Tester, I specialize in API, UI, and CI/CD testing.
-I help companies increase quality in any aspect by sharing testing knowledge and enhancing team processes and  building effective automation solutions.
+I help companies increase quality in any aspect by sharing testing knowledge, enhancing team processes and  building effective automation solutions.

 ## 🌐 Socials: